 Tips for Perfect Pan-Seared Scallops

 - Chances are you’ll be using frozen scallops.
 This is fine, but they will be quite wet.
-Drain them, and then place on a tray with paper towels.
+Drain them, and then place them on a tray with paper towels.
 Pat them as dry as possible with paper towels.
 Repeat the process several times until they are as dry as absolutely possible.
-If you have the time, get them even drier by chilling them in the refrigerator after patting dry, for two hours and then let stand at room temperature 30 minutes before cooking.
+If you have the time, get them even drier by chilling them in the refrigerator after patting them dry, for two hours, and then let them stand at room temperature for 30 minutes before cooking.

 - Heat an oiled skillet or pan until it’s sizzling or smoking.
 If you don’t know when it is sizzling, drop a tiny bit of water on the skillet and you’ll hear the sizzle immediately.
 The first scallop should sizzle as soon as it is placed in the oil.
 If not, then wait a little bit longer to add the other scallops

-- Use a large pan to avoid over crowding, or cook in batches.
-They should be at least 1-inch apart.
+- Use a large skillet or pan to avoid overcrowding, or cook in batches.
+They should be at least 1 inch apart in the skillet.

-- Place the scallops in pan seasoned side down and sear them without moving them for about 2 minutes on seasoned side, turn over with tongs and cook another 1-2 minutes or until side is no longer translucent.
+- Place the scallops in a pan seasoned side down and sear them without moving them for about 2 minutes on the seasoned side.
+Turn over with tongs and cook another 1-2 minutes or until the side is no longer translucent.
 Done!

 Ingredients and Substitutions